baobabKoodaa/ouija/README.md

 - Background pattern used in first-visit popup is from [Hero Patterns](https://heropatterns.com/), which provide permission for use under CC BY 4.0 license.
 - Icons for settings and external links are from [FontAwesome](https://fontawesome.com/icons/gear?s=solid) with permission for both personal and commercial use.
 - Creepy old photo used in easter egg is from [Vintage Everyday](https://www.vintag.es/2016/11/these-50-creepy-photographs-early-20th.html), copyright expired.
+- Easter egg jumpscare audio is from [Mixkit](https://mixkit.co/free-sound-effects/horror/), which provide permission for both personal and commercial use.
-- Audio assets are from Mixkit, which provide permission for both personal commercial use.
+- Banshee fly jumpscare audio is from [Pixabay](https://pixabay.com), which provide permission for both personal and commercial use.